mschoch/iOS-Couchbase-Xcode-templates/README.md

 ### Future Plans

-* Refactor the layout of files to make it easier to support multiple templates (take advantage of the inheritance model that these templates support)
-* Add support for a few more types of templates (low priority, but should be straighforward to support all the defaults Apple ships with)
 * Add proper support for linking to the libraries (need better documentation around Xcode 4 project template files, doesn't seem community has figured it all out yet, see THANKS below)
 * Integrate this with main Mobile Couchbase repo
 * Possibly create simple installer to streamline this further